Skip to Content

 Conclusion on Do Snake Plants Attract Mosquitoes?

-It doesn’t mean that snake plants are not protected from every sort of bug.
+It doesn’t mean snake plants are not protected from every sort of bug.
 If you’d like more information on what your snake plant is susceptible to, read our article on common Sansevieria pests [Do Snake Plants (Sansevieria) Keep Bugs Away?].

 Was this article helpful to you?
 Learn more about your snake plant, garden pests, and more by subscribing to the form below.